top of page

 Our Videos for you, with appreciation.

 TLC is pleased to offer our videos as a way to thank you for your interest and to encourage awareness of how precious our lives truly are.
 We hope that these educational opportunities enrich and increase understanding for all who encounter them.
 Thank you for supporting our efforts, and for making TLC's aspirations a reality!
-Simply choose the video you'd like to see and click the link below.
+Simply choose the video you'd like to see and click the link below it.

 1. The Bardo of Luminosity - A Teaching by Tsoknyi Rinpoche